gbeckers/Darr/README.rst

-- **Human-readable explanation of how the binary data is stored** is saved in a README text file, which also contains **examples of how to read the specific array data in a few lines of code** in popular analysis environments such as Python (without DiskArray), R, Julia, Octave/Matlab, GDL/IDL, and Mathematica.
+- **Human-readable explanation of how the binary data is stored** is saved in a README text file, which also contains **examples of how to read the specific array data in a few lines of code** in popular analysis environments such as Python (without dArray), R, Julia, Octave/Matlab, GDL/IDL, and Mathematica.
 - **Many numeric types** are supported:  int8, int16, int32, int64, uint8,
   uint16, uint32, uint64, float16, float32, float64, complex64, complex128.